 The researchers found that the participants checked into social media an average of 30 times per week for just over an hour per day.
 Depression testing revealed that approximately one-quarter of the participants were at a high risk of depression.
-When social media patterns were compared with depression status, it was determined that those who used social media the most were about 2.7 times more likely to be depressed than participants who used social media the least.1 As a Florida behavioral health center, we have seen this correlation in place.
+When social media and depression are compared, it was determined that those who used social media the most were about 2.7 times more likely to be depressed than participants who used social media the least.1 As a Florida behavioral health center, we have seen this correlation in place.

-“What we found were just overall tendencies for the entire population.
-These findings do not suggest that every person who engages with more social media use is depressed,” Primack stressed.
-“In fact, there certainly are many groups of people who actually find solace and lessening of their depression through social media.
+Dr. Brian Primack, the Director of the Center for Research on Media, Technology, and Health at the University of Pittsburgh has discussed the study and added that “In fact, there certainly are many groups of people who actually find solace and lessening of their depression through social media.
 However, the overall findings suggest that, on a population level, more social media use and more depression are correlated.”

 Nearly everyone is familiar with some aspect of social media.
 Worldwide, there are over 1.96 billion users.
 Over three-quarters of the U.S. population currently has at least one social media profile, and 29 percent of U.S. social media users admit to logging on several times per day.?2 It should be no surprise that this new consistent habit could be affecting our mental health.
 The exact reasons why social media could be causing depression are up for debate, but we have gathered a few of the more likely possibilities.

-Part of the potential negative impact of social media stems from the amount of time spent on various channels, which is time that could be spent doing more productive activities such as exercising, meeting with friends and engaging in other activities that could benefit your mental health.
+Part of the potential reason that social media causes depression could stem from the amount of time spent on various channels, which is time that could be spent doing more productive activities such as exercising, meeting with friends, meditating, doing work, and engaging in activities that could benefit your mental health.

-People spend hours at a time looking at other people’s lives; vacations, weddings, family updates and many other things that could incite envy or FOMO (fear of missing out).
+People spend hours at a time looking at other people’s lives; vacations, weddings, family updates, and many other things that could incite envy or FOMO (fear of missing out).
 While social media can help people network for their careers and connect with distant friends and family members, it can also exacerbate negative feelings in individuals who are not happy with their lives.
 This may be one of the main reasons that social media and depression tend to be linked.

 Cyberbullying is a growing problem that continues to receive attention in the mainstream media.
-In 2011, it was estimated that 2.2 million American students experienced some form of cyberbullying.
-Other studies indicated that 7 percent of students from grades 6-12 experienced cyberbullying during the 2013-2014 school year, and that 15 percent of high school students in 2013 were bullied electronically during the previous year.
+In 2011, it was estimated that 2.2 million American students experienced some form of cyberbullying.?It has been suggested that 7 percent of students from grades 6-12 experienced cyberbullying during the 2013-2014 school year and that 15 percent of high school students in 2013 were bullied electronically during the previous year.5

 - Substance abuse